AkashHub0025/CarPricePrediction_Flask/README.md

 4. This project was given the form of an website built on Flask where we used the Linear Regression model to perform predictions.

-5. Run the "application.py" file
+5. Run the "application.py" file.